One of our fundamental beliefs is that teams are the instruments of

 and collaboration.
 It's essential to make sure that teams interact, so

 that cross-fertilisation occurs — shared ideas across teams — and silos

 How do you support your teams?

 Great teams communicate well, collaborate and challenge each other.
-Here's how you can support your remote teams during this time:
+You

 Encourage team leaders to be more facilitative

 With increased remote working and smaller groups, team leaders should

 devote more time to their teams.
 Encourage team leaders to become more